The Day I Became the Mom Calling Out Instagram Parenting (And Why I Almost Didn't)

 Kayla Huszar with her two sons for Maclean's magazine article about Instagram parenting and gentle parenting pressure

-Honestly, I had no idea it would end up featured on Apple News as a Reader Favourite, but there it was - my face looking back at me from people's news feeds, holding my two boys.
+Honestly, I had no idea it would end up featured on Apple News as a Reader Favourite.
+But there it was - my face looking back at me from people's news feeds, holding my two boys.

-And I just sat there staring at my phone thinking - okay, maybe I didn't mess this up.
+I just sat there staring at my phone thinking - okay, maybe I didn't mess this up.

 One reader sent: "I just finished reading your article, so good.
 In my kid-life we just did, I can't remember worrying whether it was right or wrong, kids spent so much time with other kids and their families, everybody's rules became all kids rules."